Cloud8/Metablock/Readme.md

   - Language analyzer: guesses the language of a resource desription from dcterms abstract or title property

-  - Reference analysis: soon to come.
+  - Coming soon: Reference analysis: use external libraries to extract bibliographic references from PDF documents

 ##### Indexing : writing RDF data to a Solr search index